Generated result

 Why did the pack create fewer questions than I requested?

-What does the seed control?
+What does the version seed control?

-Are the multiple-choice options random guesses?
+Are the multiple-choice options unrelated random answers?

 Glossary: